MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 For most VDI deployments, we recommend to deploy Teams using a per-machine installation.

+Note: You can also configure Teams in the Microsoft Teams admin center.???

+ For Teams on VDI and Office 365 ProPlus, you have to update the VM image by installing a new MSI.
+You must uninstall the current version to update to a newer version.???

 To learn more about updates for Teams, see [Teams update process](teams-client-update.md).

-Note: You can also configure Teams in the Microsoft Teams admin center

- For Teams on VDI and Office 365 ProPlus, you have to update the VM image by installing a new MSI as described in the [Install the Teams desktop app on VDI](#install-the-teams-desktop-app-on-vdi) section.
-You must uninstall the current version to update to a newer version.
-To learn more, see [Teams update process](teams-client-update.md).

 ### Deploy the Teams desktop app